-Preservation Action urges this subcommittee to continue their strong support of historic preservation by appropriating the fully authorized \$150 million in funding for the Historic Preservation Fund in FY22's Department of Interior budget.
+Preservation Action recommends this subcommittee to continue their strong support of historic preservation by appropriating \$200 million in funding for the Historic Preservation Fund in FY23's Department of Interior budget.
 Including funding at the following levels:

-• \$60 million for State Historic Preservation Officers (SHPOs) for heritage preservation and protection programs that create jobs, economic development, and community revitalization.
-In partnership with the federal government, SHPOs carry out the primary functions of the National Historic Preservation Act including -finding and documenting America's historic places, making nominations to the National Register, providing assistance on rehabilitation tax credit projects, reviewing impacts of federal projects, working with local governments, and conducting preservation education and planning.
-Additionally, states are required to match at least 40% of the money they receive from the HPF.

-• \$24 million for Tribal Historic Preservation Officers (THPOs).
-THPOs are designated by federally recognized tribal governments that have entered into an agreement with the Department of the Interior to assume the federal compliance role of the SHPO on their respective Tribal lands.
+- \$65 million for State Historic Preservation Officers (SHPOs) for heritage preservation and protection programs that create jobs, economic development, and community revitalization.
+SHPOs carry out the primary functions of the National Historic Preservation Act including finding and documenting America's historic places, making nominations to the National Register, providing assistance on rehabilitation tax credit projects, reviewing impacts of federal projects, working with local governments, and conducting preservation education and planning.
+Additionally, states are required to match at least 40% of the money they receive from the HPF. - \$35 million for Save America's Treasures Program.
+The Save America's Treasures grants program helps preserve nationally significant historic properties and collections that convey our nation's rich heritage to future generations of Americans. - \$34 million for Tribal Historic Preservation Officers (THPOs).
+THPOs are designated by federally recognized tribal governments and assume the federal compliance role of the SHPO on their respective Tribal lands.
 Tribal historic preservation plans are based on traditional knowledge and cultural values, and may involve projects to improve Indian schools, roads, health clinics and housing.
-Funding levels have not kept pace with the growing number of Indian Tribes with THPO programs, resulting in a lower average grants per tribe.

-• \$19 million for the African American Civil Rights Initiative Competitive Grants.
-A competitive grant program to preserve the sites and stories of the African American struggle to gain equal rights in America.
+THPOs have been chronically underfunded.
+Funding levels have not kept pace with the growing number of Indian Tribes with THPO programs, resulting in a lower average grants per tribe. - \$24 million for the African American Civil Rights Initiative Competitive Grants.
+A competitive grant program to preserve the sites and stories of the African American struggle to gain equal rights in America. - \$12 million for Historically Black Colleges and Universities.
+Funding would provide grants to Historically Black Colleges and Universities (HBCUs) to preserve and repair historic buildings on the campuses of HBCUs. - \$12 million for the Paul Bruhn Historic Revitalization Subgrants.

-• \$7 million for the History of Equal Rights Grant Program.
-A competitive grant program to preserve the sites and stories related to the struggle of all people to achieve equal rights in America.

-• \$20 million for Save America's Treasures Program.
-Save America's Treasures grants program helps preserve nationally significant historic properties and collections that convey our nation's rich heritage to future generations of Americans.

-• \$10 million for Historically Black Colleges and Universities.
-Funding would provide grants to Historically Black Colleges and Universities (HBCUs) to preserve and repair historic buildings on the campuses of HBCUs.

-• \$9 million for the Paul Bruhn Historic Revitalization Subgrants.
 Supports the rehabilitation of historic properties and fosters economic development of rural communities through subgrants.

-• \$1 million for the Under-Represented Communities Grant Program.
-These competitive grants support the survey and nomination of properties to the National Register of Historic Places and as National Historic Landmarks associated with communities currently under-represented.
+- \$10 million for the Semiquincentennial Grants.
+This competitive grant program preserves publicly owned historical sites commemorating the upcoming 250th anniversary of the founding of the United States. - \$5 million for the History of Equal Rights Grant Program.
+A competitive grant program to preserve the sites and stories related to the struggle of all people to achieve equal rights in America. - \$3 million for the Under-Represented Communities Grant Program.
+These competitive grants support the survey and nomination of properties to the National Register of Historic Places and as National Historic Landmarks associated with communities currently underrepresented.